Rushs321/php_bandwidth_hero_proxy/README.md

 ## Installation

 - Clone this repository or download the source archive [here](https://github.com/staifa/php_bandwidth_hero_proxy/archive/refs/heads/main.zip)
-- After unpacking the archive, copy all `.php` files over ftp or drop them via your webhosting web gui to the root folder of your domain
+- After unpacking the archive, copy all files and folders over ftp or drop them via your webhosting web gui to the root folder of your domain
 - Wait for a bit for changes to settle

 That's it!
 Now the easy part: